Viveyd/project-library/README.md

 # project-library
-Small library application that allows to add books, edit their properties, and remove books.
+Small virtual library application that can store a collection of books that users can browse through, edit, and delete.
+Data stored locally only (localStorage).